Torpedo Billy Murphy

 Thomas William Murphy (3 November 1863 – 26 July 1939) was a New Zealand boxer.
 An early World Featherweight Champion, he was the first world champion of any weightclass to come from New Zealand.
 In his early career, he took the New Zealand Lightweight Championship.

-He was a prolific boxer who fought more than two hundred fights, with a few going as long as thirty and forty rounds.
-He was known more for a powerful punch than an exceptional defense.
+He was a prolific boxer who participated in more than 200 bouts, some of which lasted as long as 30 to 40 rounds.
+He was known primarily for his powerful punching ability rather than his defensive skills.

 Early life and career

 Murphy was born in Auckland and began boxing there before continuing his career in Australia.
 He called his deadly right, his "Torpedo" punch, which also referred to his ring name.

 New Zealand Light champ, 1887

 On 26 July 1887, he defeated Richard Long in a seventh round knockout at the Opera House in Wellington, New Zealand.
 The fight was billed as the Lightweight Championship of New Zealand.
 On 20 August 1887, he defeated John Scotty Fades at the Princess Theatre in a second round knockout at Dunedin, New Zealand, defending his title as Lightweight Champion of New Zealand.
 On 24 November 1887, he lost a New Zealand Lightweight Title bout with a sixth round disqualification against Ike Fake in Wellington, New Zealand.

 He defended the title successfully on 23 June and 1 July 1888 against Joe Molloy and Edward Jones in two fifth round knockouts.
 These bouts demonstrated the strong punch he had in his early career.
 In a fourth round knockout, he defeated Jim Saxon in another New Zealand Lightweight Title match on 1 September 1888.
 On 2 February 1889, he lost to Tommy Williams at the Princess Theatre in Dunedin, New Zealand, in a fourth round disqualification, in what was billed as another New Zealand Lightweight Championship.